top of page

 If Serafina is your Galadriel, Lee ought to be your Legolas.

 Legolas is cool in Fellowship because of the casting, performance and framing.
 He has a narrow presence but he operates within it super memorably.
-He’s as simple and archetypal character as he needs to be to suit his place in the story, but his simplicity doesn’t preclude a sense that there might be depths to that character.
+He’s as simple and archetypal a character as he needs to be to suit his place in the story, but his simplicity doesn’t preclude a sense that there might be depths to that character.
 We like him because he operates with such an unfussy but massive competence within his small role, always doing something cool but not photobombing in the back of shot.
 He looks and acts distinctly without ever overstepping the boundaries of what his character needs to be.

-But all those Legolas choices are sort of the opposite of what they did with Lee.
+But all those Legolas choices are sort of the opposite of what they did with Lee in the series.
 As I've discussed, Thorne isn’t very good at recognising that character writing is not always best served in the same way.
 He doesn't demonstrate an understanding of how to operate relationships and characters in a 'genre' story, an ideas-led, plot-led, adapted story.
 He’s come from soap-format shows and crime dramas where there really is one kind of character-writing – a sense of emotional realism explored through infinitely bouncing characters off each other.
 So I guess his instinct is always to think he’s improving things by taking that approach.

 But as ever while the script has failings, it's still a shame that the visual direction doubles down or misses where flair and instinct for story on the part of the other chief creative forces could have turned things around.